KIT-MAMID/mamid/INSTALL.md

 1. Install the postgresql and make it acessible for a user.
 2. Create a database for the configuration.
 It will be used as configuration store of mamid and can be backuped with tools like `pg_dump`,
-2. Deploy the master binary on the master.
+3. Deploy the master binary on the master.
+4. Download and extract gui.tar.gz next to the master binary.
-3. Generate and sign a key/cert pair using the above method for the master.
+5. Generate and sign a key/cert pair using the above method for the master.
 As name `master` can safely choosen since the common name of this certificate doesn't matter in the verification process.
-4. Deploy a copy of the CA certificate (`mamid.pem`), the master key and the master certificate on the master.
+6. Deploy a copy of the CA certificate (`mamid.pem`), the master key and the master certificate on the master.
-5. Deploy a X.509 certificate and key for the web interface (may be signed by your internal CA or an external Authority)
+7. Deploy a X.509 certificate and key for the web interface (may be signed by your internal CA or an external Authority)
-6. Start the master:
+8. Start the master:

         /path/to/your/master \
                -db.dsn "host=localhost port=5433 sslmode=disable dbname=<database> user=<user> password=<password>" \